Complex Regional Pain Syndrome (CRPS, formerly RSD)

 The trial period lasts anywhere from 5-7 days depending on a patient’s relief pattern.
 During the trial, a spinal cord stimulation representative will closely monitor your response in conjunction with your physician to help you in determining whether the trial was successful.
 At trial completion, the leads are simply removed in the office.
 After a successful trial, a patient will be referred for permanent implantation.

-Following permanent implantation, a patient should restrict from excessive bending, twisting, or overhead activity for approximately 8 weeks.
+Following permanent SCS implantation, a patient should restrict themselves from excessive bending, twisting, or overhead activity for approximately 8 weeks.
 They should also not lift objects greater than 10 pounds during that time.
-These restrictions are aimed to minimize the risk of lead migration while the tissue around the leads and lead anchors heal.
-After this 8 week period, the patient can resume normal physical activity as tolerated.
+These restrictions are aimed at minimizing the risk of lead migration while the tissue around the leads and lead anchors heal.
+After these 8 weeks, the patient can resume normal physical activity as tolerated.